What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Carriers typically show no symptoms of RCDP1; however, carriers are at an increased risk of having a child with RCDP1.
-Risk for the current or future pregnancies is dependent on your partner’s carrier status.
-Carrier testing of your partner is recommended in addition to consultation with a genetic counselor.
+Carriers typically show no symptoms of RCDP1.
+Risk for current or future pregnancies is dependent on your partner’s carrier status.
+Carrier testing of your partner is recommended in addition to consultation with a genetic counselor for more detailed risk assessment.

 Talk to a Genetic Counselor